pubannotation/textae/docs/configure.md

   "color": "#FF0000"
 },
  ```

+An attribute of this type can have either _true_ or _false_ as its value.

 ### "string" value type
 The example below shows the definition of an attribute to have "string" type values.